Central Information Point

 What are we doing?

-The Central Information Point (CIP) is a new service to improve access to risk-relevant information to support victim survivors and keep those who use violence in view and more accountable for their actions.
+The Central Information Point (CIP) is a unique and targeted cross government information sharing service to improve access to risk-relevant information to support victim survivors, and keep those who use violence in view and more accountable for their actions.
 The CIP consolidates critical information about a perpetrator or alleged perpetrator of family violence into a single report for frontline workers to assist with family violence risk assessment and management.
 This allows frontline workers to make more informed assessment of family violence risk, identify safety needs and enable more tailored service response to keep victims safe.
-Information provided through the CIP also allows women/victim survivors to be more empowered to make decisions about their safety and increases accountability of perpetrators for their decisions and actions.
+Information provided through the CIP also allows victim survivors to be more empowered to make decisions about their safety and increases accountability of perpetrators for their decisions and actions.

 - The Victorian Government committed $89.5 million in the 2017-18 Budget to establish the CIP and improve critical government information systems to support more timely and effective information sharing capabilities.